 - NIE Number

 The NIE Number (Nomor Izin Edar) is a license number issued by the BPOM.
 Various product master data must be provided for the application and, if applicable, must also be submitted in Indonesian.
 It consists of a combination of letters and numbers.
-The number of characters and length depends on the type of product.
+The number of characters and length depend on the type of product.
 The number can be used, for example, to read whether the product was manufactured domestically or abroad, and it gives access to further product data in the Indonesian database Cek Produk BPOM.

 Starting in 2025, prescription drugs must be serialized and equipped with an authentication barcode.
 The BPOM also reserves the right to add further product types to the list of products requiring serialization.